-- The team has been working with the Scottish Government and councils to produce improved guidance and a standard application form for COVID-19 Business Support Grants (Phase 2), enabling both to be digitised by all councils and used for all COVID-19 Business Support Grant applications, not simply Phase 2.
+- The team has been working with the Scottish Government and councils to produce improved guidance and a standard application form for COVID-19 Business Support Grants (Phase 2 and 3), enabling these to be digitised by all councils and used for all COVID-19 Business Support Grant applications.

 - In light of the challenges experienced by councils and businesses through the COVID-19 Business Support Grant process, we are deepening our work with local authority economic development colleagues to look at opportunities to further develop and expedite bisaccount’s use in transitioning to the new norm.

 - The team is exploring how tools of ours, like Data Hub, can be deployed for data matching purposes to assist investigations into potential instances of fraudulent claims relating to COVID-19 Business Support Grants.